 Complying with the need for good structure and formatting is a wide-ranging target.
 Half-measures don’t work, so you can’t use subheadings properly and then throw random bullet points all over the place.

 Amongst other things, you must:

-- Break up content with subheadings for new sections.
+- Break up content with subheadings for new sections

-- Mark those headings with HTML header tags.
+- Mark headings with HTML header tags

-- Use the correct HTML for all structural elements.
+- Use the correct HTML for all structural elements

-- Use valid HTML everywhere else.
+- Use valid HTML everywhere

-- Use clear labels on forms.
+- Use clear labels and alternative text on forms

 Ensuring that your web pages have an accessible structure is at once a simple and complex task.
 The level of difficulty depends on the complexity of your website; a page with several levels of headings will take more work than a single-topic blog post.

-An efficient way to check your markup is to use a HTML validator.
+An efficient way to check your markup is to use an HTML validator.
 This will tell you if the web page structure has any HTML errors – these errors won’t always equate to accessibility flaws but the cleaner your code the better.
 Errors like improperly closed paragraph tags are easily remedied.